-The FDA's Expedited Programs help get promising new therapies for seriously ill patients approved as soon as possible.
+The FDA's Expedited Programs help promising new therapies for seriously ill patients move through the approval process as quickly as possible.

 Take These Steps to Spot Your Next Major Winner